Hill Stations Near Meerut For Planning Vacation & Weekend Trip in Few Hour Drive

 Things to Do

-- Boat Ride on Naini Lake: Nothing beats gliding across the water with the hills mirrored around you.
-I always take the long round — slow, peaceful, and so beautiful!
+• Boat Ride on Naini Lake: Nothing beats gliding across the water with the hills mirrored around you.
+I like the long round — slow, peaceful and so beautiful!

 My Travel Tips